MartinTichovsky/object-middleware/README.md

 //    11
 ```

-Overriding a private method works as well
+Overriding a private method works as well.

 ```ts
 class MyClass {